abimbola/paystack-lib-python/README.md

 # paystack-lib-python
-This library provides an implementation of the Paystack API with a focus on completeness, production readiness and ease of use.
+This library provides a Python implementation of the Paystack API.

 ## Installation
 ```